 - Procedures for using all available information to monitor suspicious activity.

 Wipfli offers consulting services in several different capacities related to Title 31/AML compliance.
-We can assist with the development of a comprehensive, risk-based program; perform independent testing; perform a risk assessment; perform training — live or web-based (JE University); or assist in remediation of IRS findings.
+We can assist with the development of a comprehensive, risk-based program; perform independent testing; perform a risk assessment; perform training — live or web-based (Casino Knowledge Hub); or assist in remediation of IRS findings.

 With Title 31/AML compliance, experience counts, so let Wipfli assist your casino with your Title 31/AML compliance.